shalvah/strive/README.md

 ```
 {
   result: <yourSongLyrics>, // whatever value the successful strategy returned,
-  lastAttempt: "tryAZLyrics", // the name of the last strategy Strive tried
+  lastAttempt: "tryLyricFindAPI", // the name of the successful strategy
   success: true
 }
 ```